lodauria/Individual_Assignments/README.md

 #### Second assignment

-For the second assignment the interaction with the environment are carried out by 10 M3 nodes of the [FIT-IoT Lab](https://www.iot-lab.info/).
-The overall wireless sensor network is connected to the Internet through a border router.
+For the second assignment the interaction with the environment are carried out by multiple M3 nodes of the [FIT-IoT Lab](https://www.iot-lab.info/).
+The overall wireless sensor network is connected to the Internet through an A8-M3 node.
 For more informations about the network architecture and the devices setup visit the [dedicated folder](./stm32_f103rey/).

 ### Mosquitto and AWS setup